 In the event of a medical or psychiatric emergency, every effort to contact the parent or guardian will be made first.
 If no contact can be made, your child will be taken to the nearest emergency room.

-No student will be allowed to start classes at Independence Academy without upto-date and completed health and immunization records.
+No student will be allowed to start classes at Independence Academy without upto-date and completed health and immunization records, unless the student is entitled to an exception under McKinney-Vento.

 MEDICATION POLICY: